Unchain1014/Shreddr/README.md

    - Between overwrite passes, Shreddr renames the file to a random UUID to obscure its metadata (e.g., file name, timestamps).

 3. **File Deletion**:
-   - After overwriting and renaming, the program permanently deletes the file using `os.remove`.
+   - After overwriting and renaming, the program permanently deletes the file.

 4. **Drag-and-Drop Interface**:
    - The program provides a simple GUI where users can drag and drop files to shred them.